PSYCHOL 2009 - International Psychology

 Learning & Teaching Modes

 The course is designed to be highly interactive with numerous integrated opportunities for student engagement.
 There will be 12 interactive tutorials convened by a tutor, with readings provided in advance of the session.
-In addition, each student will be assigned a Q and A forum to convene.
 The course is designed around three modules, each with two online lectures and a series of learning activities.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.6 x 1 hour online lectures = 6 hours

-24 x 1 hour face-to-face tutorials/ online student convened sessions = 24 hours (12 of these will be convened by a tutor and 12 will be undertaken independently by students)
+24 tutorials/ work sessions = 24 hours (12 of these will be convened by a tutor and 12 will be undertaken independently by students)

 Weekly reading/other study - 12 sessions x 3 hours